 E. C. Hurley, PhD, was selected and trained as an EMDR trainer by Francine Shapiro, PhD, the psychologist who developed Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 He was trained in EMDR therapy following 9/11 and immediately began to witness its treatment effectiveness in treating military personnel as he treated members of the 101st Airborne Division and special operations units at Ft Campbell, KY.
 As his military clients deployed and redeployed during multiple combat missions he utilized EMDR therapy in treating their complex trauma which progressively displayed dissociative exhibtions including flashbacks, nightmares, depersonalization, and derealization.
 Dr. Hurley demonstrates in his trainings what he has utilized in treatment over the past fourteen years providing treatment to military personnel and veterans suffering with combat trauma, military sexual trauma and moral injury issues.
 He incorporates videos of EMDR therapy into these trainings allowing participants view demonstrations of his work.
 Participants learn how to effectively utilize EMDR therapy in assisting veterans and military personnel to reclaim their lieves.
 Dr. Hurley's trainings cover the basic EMDR theapy approach as well as how to work with complex PTSD symptoms and moral injury cases.

-He recently was awarded the FRANCINE SHAPIRO award by the EMDR International Association (EMDRIA), the highest award the professional organization awards.
-The award was granted by the international professional association for "outstanding contribution and service to EMDR."
-Additionally, Dr. Hurley is a member of the EMDR Council of Scholars, an international group of 35 EMDR thinkers-leaders whose work focuses on the future of EMDR therapy.
+He recently was awarded the FRANCINE SHAPIRO award by the EMDR International Association (EMDRIA), for "outstanding contributions and service to EMDR."
+This is the highest award presented by EMDRIA as the professional organization of the EMDR community.
+Dr. Hurley was named as a member of the EMDR Council of Scholars, an international group of 35 EMDR thinkers-leaders whose work focuses on the future of EMDR therapy.

 33 years of military service - from Private to Colonel - Believes soldiers/veterans deserve the best service possible and trains those who believe likewise.